 Third, the impact of brand in this price/value relationship can be dramatic.
 A strong brand can help you build momentum faster, and it can give more power to the price side of the equation, resulting in a steeper value ramp.
 Basically, the stronger your brand, the more—and more quickly—you are able to charge for the value you offer.

 The Value Ramp tells you a few things about product strategy, and by extension, pricing.

 First, you need significant high value at the bottom left of the curve to create momentum.
-And a good chunk of this value needs to be free – note how line moves to the right at first, indicating increasing value, without moving up.
-I can this initial part of the ramp, in which you provide significant, increasing value at no or low cost, the “Momentum Zone.”
+And a good chunk of this value needs to be free—note how the line moves to the right at first, indicating increasing value, without moving up.
+This initial part of the ramp, in which you provide significant, increasing value at no or low cost, is the momentum zone.

 Second, you want your Value Ramp, through the categories of products you place on it, to tell a logical, rational story about increasing value and price.
 In internal discussions about your products and services, you should be able to clearly articulate the differences in value from one to the next and provide a rationale for increasing price.
 Whether implicitly or explicitly, it should be easy for your prospective customers to recognize this value continuum.